rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 Acknowledgements
 ----------------

-Special thanks to Dan Zheng, Chris Lattner, Marc Rasi, Alex Wiltschko, Bart van Merriënboer, Dougal Maclaurin, Matthew Johnson, and Gordon Plotkin for their input to the design of this powerful language feature.
+Special thanks to Dan Zheng, Alex Wiltschko, Bart van Merriënboer, Dougal Maclaurin, Matthew Johnson, Gordon Plotkin, Tim Harley, Malcolm Reynolds, Marc Rasi, and Chris Lattner for their input to the design of this powerful language feature.